 The estimated savings from merging pension systems, which would require state legislation, would come from reduced staffing made possible by greater administrative efficiencies, lower fees for investment fund advisors and program managers due to better bargaining power, interagency savings, and real estate savings.
 The city could also realize additional annual savings as a result of fewer audits by the Comptroller, and greater efficiencies in the Office of Actuary and other oversight agencies.
-There would be significant one-time costs of moving, training, and portfolio rebalancing if this option were implemented.
-Allowing for these first year costs, the option would realize \$22.4 million in savings in 2016, increasing in the following years to \$34.3 million and \$36.3 million in 2017 and 2018, respectively.
+There would be significant one-time costs of moving, training, portfolio rebalancing, and other transition expenses if this option were implemented.
+Allowing for these first year costs, the option would realize \$18.9 million in savings in 2017, increasing in the following years to \$36.3 million and \$38.8 million in 2018 and 2019, respectively.